Brendan Foley is an award-winning writer of TV Drama, Feature Films and Books. He has also produced and directed features.

 In BOOKS, Brendan wrote the POW Great Escape bestseller Under The Wire (Random House) which reached Number one on Amazon UK’s War and Biography charts.
 His latest book is Archerfield (Caledonian Heritable), an epic spanning 16,000 years in one square mile of Scotland.

-Brendan sometimes PRODUCES features and TV under the banner of The Proper Picture Company, alongside exec producer Gavin James (Alexander) and line producer Ned Dowd (Apocalypto, King Arthur).
+As well as working for leading production companies, Brendan sometimes PRODUCES features and TV under the banner of The Proper Picture Company, alongside exec producer Gavin James (Alexander) and line producer Ned Dowd (Apocalypto, King Arthur).

 Prior to working in film, TV and books, Brendan’s award-winning features JOURNALISM covered business, the environment and conflict in 77 countries.
 He also ran his own corporate print and video consultancy which won the PR Week Award three times.
 Corporate clients included Texaco, Chevron, Hawker-Siddeley, Tata Steel and Coca-Cola.